 My dad’s disorganization, faulty memory, and poor sense of time were taxing on everyone.
 He couldn’t engage with the mundane daily grind that Mom responsibly managed.
 He also had trouble with filters and boundaries, which wreaked havoc on all of his relationships as well as his career.
 We even moved six times in 15 years because he couldn’t keep his job.

 Did this make him a bad parent?
-Absolutely not, but his ADHD did effect everything.
+Absolutely not, but his ADHD did affect everything.
 Well, everything but the love.
 You see, I will always love him.

 Jennie Friedman, an ADHD Coach, is the author of a new eBook, ADHD: A Different Hard Drive?